 On some primary level, the criminal jury serves a series of communitarian functions.
 The jury box is, literally and figuratively, a space for the public to be included in, and witness, the criminal justice process.
-In this function, the jury is simultaneously a moment of public participation similar to other moments of enfranchisement, a tool of public education, to
+In this function, the jury is simultaneously a moment of public participation similar to other moments of enfranchisement, a tool of public education, and a source of public confidence in the verdict and the process which